1305 Cost Transfers Involving Sponsored Projects

 - a detailed statement explaining the reason for the Cost Transfer, which should also include an explanation as to how the error occurred;

 - a description of how the cost benefits the award to which the cost is being transferred; and

 - documentation that provides evidence of the existence of the charge on the award from which the cost is being removed that dates and verifies the original charge (applicable to online journal entries only).

-- more than 90 days from the end of the calendar month in which the original transaction appeared on the award, or if charged to an award from any of the Department of Health and Human Services agencies (excluding the National Institues of Health, see above Policy Statement Note) is over 90 days following occurrence;
+- more than 90 days from the 5th day of the calendar month after the date the original transaction appears on the award or, if charged to an award from any of the Department of Health and Human Services agencies (excluding the National Institutes of Health, see above Policy Statement “Note”), is over 90 days following occurrence;

-- being executed due to the removal of a COI hold;
+- being executed due to the removal of a conflict of interest (“COI”) hold;

 - for any animal related charges; and